ThalesGroup/cva6-softcore-contest/sw/README.md

 ## Applications
 These applications are used to give an estimation of the computation performance of the CVA6 architecture.

+The Coremark score will be used to rank teams.
+All applications must run correctly to validate your results in the contest.

 These software applications are compiled in baremetal using the **BSP (Board Support Package)** in the bsp directory.

 - **Coremark** : Complete  benchmark for testing the computing power of a processor.
 It generates a score called Coremark.